AtomGraph/XSLTTransform/README.md

 ## Build

-Create a new Java project and include XSLTTransform as dependency:
+Create a new Java project and include XSLTTransform as dependency in `pom.xml`:

 ```xml
 <dependency>